Benjaminpjacobs/cl-weather-forecast/README.md

 * if you included a file that file will have the requested info and a message will display for a successful write
 * if you did not include a file the requested info will be outputted to the console
 * if there was an error you will be notified

+## To Test

+Make sure the setup has been correctly done(tests require api connection) and simply run `rake`